Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

-h2.
-These docs are out-of-date.
-Please consult http://docs.openhab.org/addons/bindings/modbus1/readme.html .
+# These docs are out-of-date.
+Please consult the new docs as [docs.openhab.org](http://docs.openhab.org/addons/bindings/modbus1/readme.html)

 ***